getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 That means we want to put `class="sentry-unmask"` or `data-sentry-unmask` somewhere, but where?

 Looking at our sidebar component there's something called the `<SidebarDropdown>` which includes the `user={config.user}` props.
 This component renders PII, the full name of our user, so we can't apply the class to that node.
-Instead we can apply the class, or `data-*` attribute to the sibling nodes:
+Instead, we can apply the class or `data-*` attribute to the sibling nodes:

 ```diff
   <SidebarWrapper aria-label={t('Primary Navigation')} collapsed={collapsed}>